 What makes me a fan?
 My love, appreciation, admiration, and dedication to my Yankees, period.

-There are so many I can think of, but I'll go with three.
+There are so many I can think of, but I'll go with three.3.
+"Who are some of your favorite players that we let go?
+Who are some of your favorite flops?"

 a) May 10, 2006: I talked about it here, but the reasons why I'll always remember the game: it was my first Yankees/Red Sox game, Schilling got bombed, A-Rod was "clutch" and hit a HR to put us in the lead, and the rush I got from repping my Yankees in the midst of an absurd amount of Red Sox fans in the Stadium.